Walid S. Chiniara is an international finance lawyer, an activist, and a pioneer in the area of governance for family-controlled businesses.

 In 2014, Walid joined Deloitte to set up and lead the Middle Eastern chapter of its Family Enterprise Consulting practice and help build its global family office platform.
-He retired in 2022, having contributed to making Deloitte the No. 1 family business consultancy firm in the Middle East (according to consultancy-me.com).
+He stepped down in 2022 to take his practice to the next level.

 Walid is credited with the development of the 7-Step Methodology™, a tried and tested innovative and systemic approach to family business succession planning, that served him and his families well over the years.

 He shared his experience in a book published in May 2020 and titled Dynastic planning: a 7-Step Approach to Family Business Succession Planning and Related Conflict Management.

 Upon moving to Dubai, in 2005, Walid was invited to join the legislative committee at the Dubai International Financial Center and participated in the elaboration of a number of laws and regulations, including the DIFC Trust Law and the Single Family Office Regulations.